Information and Resources for Educators

 Instructions on using the ABC Charts – Using the ABC Chart

 Sample Behaviour Tracking Chart – Behaviour Tracking Chart

-Students with ADHD often present with learning disabilities and other co-existing conditions such as anxiety, depression, oppositional defiant disorder (ODD), obsessive compulsive disorder (OCD) or other neurodevelopmental or mental health disorders.
+Students with ADHD often present with learning disabilities and other co-existing conditions such as anxiety, depression, Autism, oppositional defiant disorder (ODD), obsessive compulsive disorder (OCD) and other neurodevelopmental or mental health disorders.
 Before a diagnosis is reached a thorough assessment for ADHD by a physician, knowledgeable in ADHD, should take place.
+This assessment will screen for other disorders.
 If learning disabilities are suspected a psychoeducational assessment should also occur.
 The reports of these assessments should contain detailed recommendations so a complete and accurate educational profile can be developed.

 Treatment for ADHD should always be multi-modal.
 For more detailed information please access information under Understanding ADHD, Child – Treatment.